Christian Watson: Professional career

+2022

-Watson was selected as the second pick of the second round (34th overall) in the 2022 NFL Draft by the Green Bay Packers.
+Watson was selected as the second pick of the second round (34th overall) in the 2022 NFL draft by the Green Bay Packers.
 He was the seventh wide receiver selected in the draft.
 Watson was the only wide receiver from North Dakota State University to be drafted in the past thirty-seven years.
-On July 20, 2022, he signed his rookie contract., a four-year deal with the Packers worth $9,241,031.
+On July 20, 2022, he signed his rookie contract, a four-year deal with the Packers worth $9,241,031.

 During the offseason, Watson suffered a minor knee injury that required him to undergo knee surgery which caused him to miss the majority of training camp.

-In Watsons' NFL debut, during Week 1 against the Minnesota Vikings, Watson, on his first NFL play, dropped Rodgers’ first throw of the game on a deep route on which he had beaten former All-Pro Patrick Peterson.
+Watson made his NFL debut in a Week 1 game against the Minnesota Vikings.
+On his first snap, Watson beat former All-Pro cornerback Patrick Peterson on his route, but dropped what would have been a 75-yard touchdown pass from Aaron Rodgers.
 After the dropped pass, Rodgers did not look toward Watson until the end of the fourth quarter.
 He finished the game with two receptions for 32 yards, and rushing once for an additional seven in the 23–7 loss.
 In Week 4, against the New England Patriots, Watson scored his first NFL touchdown on a 15-yard rush.

 During Week 8, in the first quarter against the Buffalo Bills, Watson suffered from a concussion.
-Watson went out for a 12 yard pass during their first offensive possession, and he received a hard hit to the head.
-Although they brought out a board for assistance, he eventually was able to walk off the field.
+Watson caught a 12-yard pass during their first offensive possession, and he received a hard hit to the head.
+He was able to walk off the field and was ruled out for the rest of the game.